ibexa/documentation-user/docs/content_model.md

 A **Content item** is a single piece of content: an article, a blog post, an image, a product, etc.
 Each Content item has general characteristics such as name and identifier.
 It also contains **Fields**.
-These Fields will differ depending on what kind of Content you are dealing with.
+These Fields will differ depending on what kind of content you are dealing with.
 An *article* Content item may have Fields such as *title*, *name*, *author*, *body*, *image*, *subscriber teaser*, etc.
 A *product* Content item may have *product name*, *category*, *price*, *size*, *color*, etc. as Fields.